 With your mailbox stuffed full of catalogs and commercials blaring from your radio and T.V., the materialism of the season can seem overwhelming.
 We proceed at an alarming pace through the holiday season, occupied with things like shopping, baking, driving, and party-attending.
 Then in a flurry of torn wrapping paper and empty boxes it is over and we either feel relieved or disappointed.

 Say “so long” to wish lists that focus on gift getting.
 Eliminate the “what do you want for Christmas?” question from your vocabulary.
 This is not the year for getting, it’s the year for giving.
 It’s a radical Christmas.
 If you have family members who just can’t get on board, give them one or two ideas for your children and explain what you are trying to accomplish this year.
 To go along with this idea, recycle every catalog promptly as it arrives.

 Play 25 days of “If Jesus hadn’t come . . .”
 We have a wonderful advent calendar similar to this one here.
-Every day, we attach one character from the nativity scene and finish the phrase, “if Jesus hadn’t come to earth . . .”
-Then, on Christmas day, Jesus is placed in the manger and we can thank God for all the blessings we have because He DID come.
+Every day, you can attach one character from the nativity scene and finish the phrase, “if Jesus hadn’t come to earth . . .”
+Then, on Christmas day, Jesus is placed in the manger and thank God for all the blessings you have because He DID come.
 If you need some jumping off points for these discussions, this article might help.

 Re-evaluate the symbols of Christmas.
 You can use this free printable from Ministry to Children’s website to walk your family through the various iconic symbols of Christmas but with a Christian perspective.
 You can add your own crafts or activities related to each symbol.

-Shopping to give thanks.
-Use your holiday shopping trips to address concepts such as needs versus wants and the abundance of blessings you have already been given.
+Shopping with a thankful heart.
+Use your holiday shopping trips to teach your kids concepts such as needs versus wants and the abundance of blessings you have already been given.
 Thanksgiving may be over, but our thankfulness doesn’t have to be.
 You can also use the time to shop for others in need such as Operation Christmas Child, Angel Tree or local food banks and shelters.

 Have some family fun on Christmas morning.
 Plan to make it a morning to remember.
 Build anticipation and excitement as the day approaches.
 Include things like:

 - a puzzle race (separate the family into two teams with the same dollar store puzzle; the first team to complete the puzzle wins!)